 Being open, warm, and non-judgmental about sex and pregnancy means your teen is less likely to hesitate to tell you if something’s going on.
 It also means that they’re more likely to use condoms and birth control if they do have sex.
 They need your help to feel prepared to deal with the responsibilities of sex, for whenever they’re ready.

-How do I talk to my teen about birth control and pregnancy?
+How do I talk to my teen about birth control?

 Using birth control and condoms together is the best way to prevent both pregnancy and STDs if you’re going to have sex.
 Parents of teens of all genders can help their teens understand what birth control and condoms do and help them get started when the time is right.

-Talking about birth control and pregnancy — or anything that has to do with sex — may be a little uncomfortable at first.
+Talking about birth control and pregnancy — or anything that has to do with sex — may feel uncomfortable at first.
 It’s okay to own up to that by saying something like, “I know this feels awkward, but I love you and care about you so we need to talk about important things like this.”
 Talking about this stuff gets easier with practice.

 Look for teachable moments — like advertisements for birth control on TV or in magazines, or running into a pregnant neighbor or friend.
 Start by asking what your teen already knows about how pregnancy happens and what birth control does.
-Make sure they know that birth control can be used to prevent pregnancy and that there are lots of different kinds out there (it’s not just the pill anymore).
+Make sure they know that birth control can be used to prevent pregnancy and that there are lots of different kinds of birth control out there.
 You and your teen can check out info about birth control together to make sure you have all the facts.

-Most people don’t start having sex until around age 18.
+The average age of first sex is around age 18.
 But it’s never too early to make sure your teen knows what’s up when it comes to birth control and condoms.
 Let them know that they don’t have to wait until they’ve started having sex to get on birth control.

 You can make an appointment to get started on birth control at your local Planned Parenthood health center or another health center, or help them talk with their pediatrician about it.